-The Individual Artist Fellowship program recognizes visual artists in Nebraska.
-Applicants are chosen by a professional panel according to the merit of their work.
+The Individual Artist Fellowship program recognizes artists in Nebraska.
+Fellowship recipients are chosen by a professional panel according to the merit of their work.
 Funds must be used for the creation of new art, presentations, training, and/or research.

 The fellowship program rotates among three umbrella categories of artistic achievement: literature (fiction, non-fiction, poetry); filmmaking and performing arts (choreography, playwriting, composition, interdisciplinary performance); and visual arts (painting/drawing, photography, ceramics, installation, mixed media, printmaking, glass, sculpture, textiles, video).

-The current application is for Performing Arts and is open from August 10, 2022 to November 15, 2022.
+The current application is for Literature and is open from August 8, 2023 to November 15, 2023.

 CV/Resume: A List format with relevant dates and details for each accomplishment, including educational, performance, publication, positions, etc. For additional guidance writing a CV, try this link, or try this link for an artist Resume.